Zoketsu Norman Fischer

 Rick finally began to discover that Zen is a practise and not just a topic for study in the early 1980's.
 He attended his first sesshin with Joshu Sasaki Roshi in 1982 and continued practising as a student of Sasaki Roshi for several years.

 Por fin Rick descubrió en la década de los ochentas que el Zen es una práctica y no solamente un tema para estudiar.
 Asistió a su primer sesshin con Joshu Sasaki Roshi en 1982 y siguió practicando como un alumno de Sasaki Roshi durante varios años.

 Peter van der Sterre

 I was ordained by Richard Baker in 1975 and practiced at Zen Center in San Francisco, Tassajara and Green Gulch, returning to the market place in 1983 to establish a construction company and support my family.
-Prior to my arrival at Zen Center in 1971, I was practicing the solitary path of unguided meditation and rough carpentry in Zuni New Mexico, Bolton Mass. and Custer South Dakota.
-In addition to the exquisite geography, my practice in those years was influenced by my extended family, good friends and the work of Castenada, Gurdieff and Ouspensky.
-I was Shuso with Everyday Zen in San Francisco two years ago this past October.
+Prior to my arrival at Zen Center in 1972, I was practicing the solitary path of unguided meditation and rough carpentry in Zuni, New Mexico, Bolton, Mass. and Custe,r South Dakota.
+I joined the Everyday Zen Community in 2001, and was the first Bay Area Shuso.